PaulShand/Cube-Computer/README.md

 2. **Clone the Repository**: Download or clone this repository to get access to the schematic files.
 3. **Load the Schematic**: Open the schematic in Logisim and load the binary file to start manipulating the cube.

-## Contributions
-Contributions are welcome!
-If you have suggestions for improvements or have found a bug, please feel free to open an issue or submit a pull request.

-## License
-This project is released under [insert appropriate license here], allowing for widespread use and modification suited to both personal and educational purposes.